 Based on results, it was decided to locate the new foot and cycle bridge to the north of the Town Bridge in St Neots.
 It will provide a link from Regatta Meadow to the west and Priory Lane to the east.
 The chosen design is a suspension bridge.

-This project is part of the wider Masterplan for St Neots, which is in partnership with the Combined Authority, Huntingdonshire District Council and St Neots Town Council.
-It brings forward £5.8 million of investment and initiatives to St. Neots to pave the way for accelerated growth.
+This project is part of the wider masterplan for St Neots, which is in partnership with the Cambridgeshire and Peterborough Combined Authority, Huntingdonshire District Counci and St Neots Town Council.
+It brings forward £5.8 million of investment and initiatives to St Neots to pave the way for accelerated growth.